WiIIson/EMGFlow-Python-Package/docs/reference/feature-extraction.md

 **Returns**

-`CalcMMAV`: float
+`CalcMMAV1`: float
-- Returns the value of the MMAV.
+- Returns the value of the MMAV1.

 **Error**